MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Remarks

 Low-level code often needs to interpret an object of one type as another type.
 The reinterpreted object has the same bit representation as the original, but is a different type.
-But making the bit-for-bit conversion can be error-prone.

 Instead of using `reinterpret_cast`, or `memcpy()`, `bit_cast()` is a better way to make these conversions.
 It's better because:
 - `bit_cast()` is `constexpr`
 - `bit_cast()` requires the types to be trivially copyable and the same size.
-This prevents potential problems with using `reinterpret_cast` and `memcpy` because they could be used to inadvertently, and incorrectly, convert non-trivially-copyable types.
+This prevents potential problems that you could encounter using `reinterpret_cast` and `memcpy` because they could be used to inadvertently, and incorrectly, convert non-trivially-copyable types.
 Also, `memcpy()` could be used to inadvertently copy between types that aren't the same size.
 For example, a double (8 bytes) into an unsigned int (4 bytes), or the other way around.

 This overload only participates in overload resolution if:
 -  `sizeof(To) == sizeof(From)`